-At Perranporth, we have chosen the Purple Mash Computing Scheme of Work from Reception to Year 6 as a framework for teaching computing and internet safety skills.
-This program is used alongside supplemental tools and activities such as Micro:Bits, Natterhub and E-safety Support to create an inspiring and engaging computing curriculum that not only gives us the ability to respond to children’s interests, but also gives our pupils a comprehensive and effective skill set, readying them for becoming valuable members of a digital world whilst staying safe online.
+At Perranporth, we use Purple Mash to teach computing.
+This program is used alongside supplemental tools and activities to create an inspiring and engaging computing curriculum that not only gives us the ability to respond to children’s interests, but also gives our pupils a comprehensive and effective skill set, readying them for becoming valuable members of a digital world whilst staying safe online.

 Purple Mash units have been carefully matched to our curriculum planning so that cross curricular links bring learning to life in meaningful contexts.

 The scheme of work is intended to support our teachers in delivering fun and engaging lessons that raise standards and allow all pupils to achieve by building on prior learning whilst feeling confident to challenge themselves to try the next step.

 Our aspiration is for every child to access an exciting, rich, relevant and challenging Computing curriculum.
 For pupils to become responsible, respectful and competent users of data, information and communication technology that equips them with the capability to use technology throughout their lives whilst being able to minimise risk to themselves or others.

 We implement the following procedures in order to achieve desired outcomes:

 Our Early Years curriculum is creative, active, exploratory and playful.
 It engages and encourages critical thinking through ICT scenarios, based on experience in the real world, such as in role-play.

 Outdoor exploration is an important aspect, supported by ICT toys such as outdoor music stations, remote group Bluetooth headphones, controllable toys, mini iPads and walkie-talkie sets.